-

 General Distinguishing Number

 For a new dealer in Texas, the first step is to obtain a General Distinguishing Number (GDN).
-This requires, among other things, a permanent place of business, signage in accordance with regulations, and sufficient space to display five vehicles of the type the dealer intends to sell.
+This requires, among other things, a permanent place of business, signage in accordance with regulations, and sufficient space to display the required number of vehicles of the type you intend to sell.

 You'll need a GDN whether you sell new cars or used.
 If you also (or instead) sell motorcycles, RVs, or other trailers, you'll need a separate GDN for each class of vehicle.

-Each original GDN costs $500; it is only $200 to renew.
-The necessary forms can be downloaded in PDF format from the Motor Vehicle Division's licensing forms page.
+The necessary forms can be downloaded in PDF format from the Texas Department of Motor Vehicles licensing forms page.

 Note that franchise dealers (new vehicles) and independent dealers (used vehicles) have different forms and instructions, so be sure to download the appropriate files.
 The licensing forms page also provides handy links to the portions of the Texas legal code that apply to both new and used auto dealers, so it's quite a useful resource.